 Afternoon

-Introduce your students to wildlife and conservation concepts during an outing at Lincoln Park Zoo.
+Introduce your students to wildlife and conservation concepts during an outing at Lincoln Park Zoo, where admission is always free.
 Included in the zoo’s resident 200 species are lions, giraffes, pandas, penguins, birds, and reptiles.
 Sign up for a 55-minute Zoo Explorers session that focuses on inquiry-based animal investigations by zoo scientists.
-Fun fact: In 1878 it was decided that no admission fee would be charged to visit Lincoln Park Zoo, today making it the longest-running free zoo in the United States.
+Lincoln Park Zoo emphasizes animal welfare, conservation research, and education in its six science centers.

 Or spend the afternoon at Navy Pier, filled with an array of activities and attractions.
-Take a spin on the 200-foot-tall Centennial Wheel for spectacular city and Lake Michigan views.
+Take a spin on the 200-foot-tall (61-meters-tall) Centennial Wheel for spectacular city and Lake Michigan views.
+The ride is a tribute to the original illuminated Ferris Wheel that debuted at the 1893 World’s Columbian Exposition in Chicago and attracted millions of visitors to marvel at the sight.
 At Flyover, embark on a nine-minute simulated flight above Chicago landmarks, complete with sensations that include wind, mist, and scents.
-Fun fact: The Centennial Wheel features a VIP gondola with plush seats and a glass bottom for even more amazing views.

 Leave room for a sweet adventure at the Museum of Ice Cream on North Michigan Avenue.
 The interactive experience features themed rooms like the sprinkle pool, unlimited ice cream samples, and whimsical photo opportunities.